1. Communication Skills

-Though modern help desk software offers tons of options to calling the help desk, much of the work still is (and probably always will remain) by phone.
-Whether it’s users calling for help, managers calling to check in, or outside customers or vendors calling to get onto the system, phone work is an important part of the help desk.
+Though modern help desk software offers a number of alternatives to calling or emailing the help desk, much of the work still is (and probably always will remain) through these channels.
+Whether it’s users asking for help, managers calling to check in, or outside customers or vendors requesting to get onto the system, phone and email communication are an important part of the help desk.

 2. Security Skills